crionuke/works-scripts/README.md

 # works-scripts
-Scripts to start work in cloud.
+Scripts to start work in do cloud.
 Fit for personal projects and small startups.
 Tested on ubuntu 20.04 (lts) x64.